 Middle schoolers begin their school day with a twenty-minute, single-gender advisory class.
 There, students build close relationships with their advisory teacher and peers in a class size of under 15.
 Matt Robinson, Middle School social studies teacher and leader of the Middle School Advisory Program, shares that advisory is “a great place for students to have deeper conversations about their faith and spend time in the community.”
 Change is so prevalent in the life of a sixth through eighth grader.
 Being part of a community where each child is individually known and prayed for can significantly contribute to a joyful school day and a student’s self-confidence and emotional stability.

-Similarly, students in Upper School have close relationships with their academic advisors and teachers as class sizes remain under 20 throughout the SFC experience.
+Similarly, students in High School have close relationships with their academic advisors and teachers as class sizes remain under 20 throughout the SFC experience.
 Santa Fe Christian’s incredibly dedicated teachers, coupled with the school’s commitment to mentorship, grant trusting relationships that last beyond graduation.
 The community at SFC positively affects a child’s willingness to actively participate, ask questions, and take appropriate risks in class.
 This ultimately leads them toward academic success – not to mention each student has a collection of trusted adults on campus who really know and support them through their future endeavors.

 Parent Partnerships at SFC